portfolio-ng/corr/README.md

 Meta processing of source files utilising language specific ASTs.
 Powerful analytics tracking variable changes and subordinate function calls.

-Toplevel functions are functions that are declared independantly in global space as it stands corr only really cares about toplevel functions.
+Toplevel functions are functions that are declared independantly in global space; currently corr only focuses on toplevel functions.

 ### Implemented ASTs
 #### js